Field Explosives Detection: IMS, ETD, Canines and Raman

 FTIR excels where Raman fails: dark and black samples do not absorb the IR beam the way they absorb laser photons, so black powder, charcoal formulations, and carbon-loaded compositions that defeat Raman are measurable by FTIR ATR.
 Conversely, water and aqueous samples strongly absorb IR light across the fingerprint region, masking analyte peaks, whereas water is essentially Raman-transparent (a major reason Raman dominates in aqueous pharmaceutical and liquid analysis).

 The operational picture across jurisdictions is that field detection exists as a screening and triage layer, not as a substitute for laboratory analysis.
+Understanding which device component generated the residue being screened, and where to look for it at a post-blast scene, is addressed in the topics on IED anatomy and triage and post-blast scene methodology.
 The US Code of Federal Regulations (49 CFR Part 1544 and Part 1546 for aviation) does not specify which field methods meet confirmatory standards; it specifies that explosive detection must use TSA-approved equipment and training programmes.
 The UK's Forensic Science Regulator's Codes of Practice and Conduct (2023, Appendix: Explosives Scene Examination) explicitly states that presumptive field tests require laboratory follow-up before an expert opinion can be given in court.
 Interpol's Explosives Forensics guidelines (published through the Explosives Forensics Sub-Directorate of the Forensic Support Unit) carry the same principle as a recommended minimum standard for member-state forensic services.

 False positives from IMS devices remain a persistent operational problem.
 Nitroglycerin-based medications (GTN patches worn by cardiac patients), dinitrotoluene residues from commercial fireworks, and TACAN and DEET-based insect repellents have all generated confirmed false positives on deployed IMS systems.
 The operational response is layered screening: a second swab with a second device of a different type, followed by a behavioural assessment interview, followed by a canine screen if the IMS result is not resolved.
 A confirmed positive on two independent methods, one IMS and one confirmatory canine alert, has been the operational threshold for further action in several documented cases, including at Heathrow and at Frankfurt Airport in the 2010-2015 period.